Promote Underperforming Products Through Elevated Listings

 The first step to cleaning up your inventory and improving your margins is identifying those products that aren’t performing as well as they should.
 Some of these factors are more obvious than others, but all of them point to products that could use a marketing makeover:

-- Low sales comparatively – Compare your products from best-selling to worst.
+- Low sales comparatively – Compare your most profitable products to the least profitable items.
 While you should always be striving to optimize listings for all products, those in the bottom 50% should be evaluated closely.

 - Inventory overload – This is tied closely to the point above, it’s not only important to look at sales but look at your inventory and how long products are sitting on average.
 Use your inventory management system to identify which products aren't profitable.
 Note: It’s crucial to identify underperforming products with an expiration date early so you don’t end up with aging or expired products at your warehouse.